rlemaigre/Easy-DnD/README.md

 There are four components : Drag, Drop, DropMask and DropList.
 The Drag component is meant to define an area from which data can be exported.
 The Drop component is meant to define an area into which data can be imported.
 Drop components can be nested forming hierarchies of arbitrary depth.
 The DropMask component is meant to create an island insensitive to drag and drop on top of a Drop component.
 The DropList component is a special kind of drop component that displays a list of items that supports dragging into and reordering.

-The following demo illustrates the three components :
+The following demo illustrates the first three components :

 https://codesandbox.io/s/example-1-ngrlv